50-Course/50-Course/README.md

 I possess deep understanding of the linux ecosystem - internals, core utils and the command-line, and have used it as my primary development environment for over 5 years.

+- 🌱 I’m currently learning Rust, and improving my proficiency in Go
+- ⚡ Fun fact: I have been working on my Japanese language proficiency for over a year now, and I understand basic Japanese conversations, and currently learning to read and write Hiranaga and Katakana.
 <!--
 **50-Course/50-Course** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.